A Lesson to Learn: Opendoor Technologies Inc. (OPEN)

 OPEN’s Market Performance

-OPEN stocks went up by 2.59% for the week, with a monthly jump of 3.57% and a quarterly performance of -20.64%, while its annual performance rate touched -37.23%.
-The volatility ratio for the week stands at 5.88% while the volatility levels for the past 30 days are set at 6.56% for Opendoor Technologies Inc..
-The simple moving average for the period of the last 20 days is 3.45% for OPEN stocks with a simple moving average of -16.77% for the last 200 days.
+OPEN stocks went down by -22.25% for the week, with a monthly drop of -27.60% and a quarterly performance of -47.55%, while its annual performance rate touched -57.60%.
+The volatility ratio for the week stands at 9.94% while the volatility levels for the past 30 days are set at 7.27% for Opendoor Technologies Inc..
+The simple moving average for the period of the last 20 days is -20.22% for OPEN stocks with a simple moving average of -36.38% for the last 200 days.

 Analysts’ Opinion of OPEN